soundwanders/yamabiko/posts/2023-10-12-extreme-site-makeover.md

 ### Goodreads RSS: The Literary Scroll

-The Goodreads RSS feed is a scroll filled with tales of reading adventures.
-We got gritty with our data parsing to extract our book's title and link, so I can include a little blurb about the book we're currently into.

-And So Our Tale Ends
+Using `DOMParser`, I was able to create a section that sifts through my Goodreads profile's RSS feed data and pulls out the title of the book I am currently reading so we can place it inside a little blurb in our hero section.
+Using the DOMParser required a little extra leg work, but was an intentional decision to prevent the use of additional dependencies and reduce overhead.
+By dynamically generating the book title, we avoid having to manually update the website every time that I start a new book.

+#### At the End of the Rainbow

-In the world of web development, every line of code is a brushstroke on the canvas of the internet.
-Our journey brought us Next.js enchantments, 3D Spline scenes, and Goodreads literary adventures.
-There's always something new to discover, and our website is a reflection of the willigness to evolve and continue to try scary new things.
+In the world of web development, every line of code is a brushstroke on the canvas that is the internet.
+It's an ocean out there, with rapidly changing currents and shifting seas.
+I'm just sailing along at my own pace, trying to enjoy the journey and soak it all in.

+There's always something new to discover, and the new website is a reflection of the progress I've made over the last couple of years.
 Spline turned out to be a blast to use, and I can finally say that I'm starting to feel more comfortable with TypeScript.
 Onto bigger and better things, but this website overhaul was an awesome first step.
-Cheers 🪄📚🌐
+Cheers 🧙‍♂️🎉